• Skip to primary navigation

 🍽 What to serve with these bread bites

-• The perfect compliment for these parmesan bread bites is warm pizza sauce, marinara, or a healthy dose of garlic butter.
+• The perfect compliment for these parmesan bread bites is warm pizza sauce, marinara, or a healthy dose of this 3 ingredient garlic butter.

 • Ranch Dressing, Blue Cheese Dressing, and Caesar Dressing were also very popular dips at the pizza parlor.